kyleshin/demo-selfSizingTableViewCell/README.md

 In order to see the sizes of label and text view, I gave them different and bright background colors.
 So they would stand out.

 My [blog post](https://www.kyleshin.info/blog/2019/01/02/self-sizing-tableView-cells) explains the code in detail.
-Here is a sample gif which demonstrate the same app.

-<image src="https://s3-us-west-2.amazonaws.com/kyleshin-info-resources/images/selfsizingcell3.gif" width = "30%"></image>